Premium Tax Credit

 There are two options for receiving the premium tax credit:

-• You can choose to have (all or part of) the credit paid in advance to your insurance company to lower what you pay for your monthly premiums; or
+Option 1: You can choose to get advance payments of the premium tax credit (or APTC).
+This means that the Health Insurance Marketplace will compute an estimated credit that is paid in advance to your insurance company to lower the amount you pay for your monthly premiums.

 Who Is Eligible for the Premium Tax Credit?